varneberg/varneberg.github.io/Cheat_Sheets/INF226/INF226_Cheat_Sheet.md

   - Finite resource on any system
   - Not all random generators are suitabe for creating session ID
     - Java.util.random for examples, is guessable by only looking at a few bytes

+## Stream Ciphers and Message Authetication Codes

+### Stream Ciphers

+- Most are based on block ciphers
+  - Fixed input and output length
+  - Same key gives same output
+  - [Seed = key] --> [Crypto RNG] --> [ [Pseudo random stream] [Plaintext data stream] ]--> (XOR) --> [Cipher Stream]
+  - Based on cryto pseudo-random generators
+  - Proves safe extension to arbitrary inputs
+  - **Are mallabe**

+### Message Authetication Codes

+#### Keyed Hash Function

+- [[Key]  [Message]] --> [Keyed hash function] --> [MAC]
+- Produces a hash dependent on key
+- Used to autheticate keys
+  - Derive a key from shared secret
+  - Sender computes hash of encrypted message and attaches hash
+  - Reciever computes keyed hash recieved message and compare with attached hash
+- Provides authenticity and integrity

+- **Message structure**
+  - [MAC] --> [IV] --> [Encrypted message]

+### TLS

+- Transport Layer Security
+- Version 1,3
+- Provides:
+  - Confidentiality
+  - Authentication
+  - Forware secrecy

+- Uses AES and CBC-MAC
+- ChaCha20 and Poly1305 MAC
+- HTTPS

+## Cross-Site Scripting

+- When web-server unintentionally serves javasript from an attacker to client browser
+- How to inject script:
+  - User data from one user visible to another
+  - URL variables
+  - User data from post requests
+  - Evaluating user data in client side script

+### Samy Worm

+- Spread MySpace
+- Fastest worm
+- Mostly harless
+- Cross site scripting worm

+#### How Samy Worm Works

+- MySpace tried to protect by only allow < a >, < img > and < div > and strip javascript
+- Javascript in CSS meany eny tag could be used
+- Browsers accept javascript

+### XML HttpRequest

+- Scripts make HTTP request to the current origin
+- When injected, the attacker could do anything the user could do
+  - GET pages
+  - Post forms
+- Samy used POST request to update profiles

+### XSS Prevention

+#### Filtering Input

+- For simple things
+- Disallow characters
+- Can work for usernames or e-mail addresses

+#### Escaping Output

+- How to escape HTML depends on the context
+- Important situations:
+  - HTML body < div>DATA< /div>
+  - Quoted attributs < div id = "DATA">< /div>
+  - Unquoted attributed
+  - Quoted Strings in javascript
+  - CSS attribute values
+  - JSON data
+  - ...
+- Do not implement youself!!
+- For String places in HTML
+  - & → & amp;
+  - < → & lt;
+  - > → & gt;
+  - " → & quot;
+  - ' → & #x27;
+  - / → & #x2F;

+- **Don'ts**
+  - Some places to avoid place untrusted data
+  - Tag names
+  - Attribute names
+  - Scripts
+  - Directly in CSS

+#### Text Formatting

+- We want to let the user format their input, but worry about them getting to use HTML
+- Solutions:
+  - HTML sanitisers
+  - User another markup language with safe conversion

+## Cross-Site Request Forgery(CSRF)

+- Forces a user to execute unwanted actions on a site they are currently authenticated on
+- Targets state change requests
+- Browser requests automatically includes credentials
+- Site can not distinguish between a forged request and legit request

+### CSRF Protection

+- What should be protected:
+  - Links
+  - Forms
+  - All other POST/GET
+- **Do not** put CSRF token in a cookie
+  - Attacker could set the cookie from the domain, making him able to forge requests

+## Securing The Session Token(Cookie)

+- Three flags should be set
+  1. Secure
+  2. SameSite
+  3. HttpOnly
+- If site uses a lot of javascript, store it locally

+### Cookies and Same-Origin

+- Restricts script to only resources from the same origin
+- Cookies are not covered by default by same-origin
+- Solution = set secure flag on cookie

+### The Secure Flag

+- Sets the cookie to only transmit if the site is HTTPS

+### The SameSite Flag

+- Three values:
+    1. **None**: cookie is always sent
+    2. **Strict**: ookie is sent when the request is from the same origin
+    3. **Lax**: cookie is only sendt only with GET request

+### The HTTP Only Flag

+- Prevents stealing user cookie with javascript
+- Cookie is always sent with HTTP-header
+- Making it not available to scripts

+### Content Security Policy(CSP)

+- Set in the HTTP header
+- Control which sources content are allowed to come from
+- Voilation reported to the server
+- Limits inline scripts
+- Limitations:
+  - Correctly escaped HTML output is still needed
+  - Difficult to get third party scrips to adhere policies
+- Cannot rely on browser support for CSP
+- Asset types
+  - default-src: all assets
+  - style-src: stylesheets
+  - frame-src: iframe srouces
+  - EventSource -font-src: font files(flash and others)

+## Using Capabilities

+- **Recap**:
+  - Consists of:
+    - Reference to an object
+    - A set of permissions for the object
+  - Used whenever a resource is accessed

+- Give only the capabilities needed
+- Decide what capabilites to give to different resrouces
+- Capabilites should be **unforgeable**, otherwise it's a usesless security measure

+### Approaces

+1. **Enforced by supervisor(os, vm, compiler, ...)**
+2. **Unguessable capabilites(random tokens, crypto signatures,...)**
+     - Relies on entropy and cryptograhic security
+     - Can be referenced by random number
+     - Can be signed

+### Capabilities Properties

+#### Transferrable Capabilities

+- Should be transferrable between users
+  - Generally capabilites do not care who uses them
+  - This prevents possibly confused deputies

+#### Capabilites Abstraction

+- The following properties are treated the same:
+  - The capability of reading from a file
+  - The capability of reading from a network connection

+#### Memory Safe Capabilities

+- Can be obtained by:
+  - Endowment: a user might have intrinsic capabilite given at creation
+  - Creation: User gets capability to access an object he creates
+  - Introduction: User transfers a capability to another user
+- Approach relies on memory safety of the language

+#### Revokability

+- The creator of a capability should be able to revoke it
+- Can be temporal or partial

+#### CSRF Capabilities

+- CSRF-tokens can be viewd as capabilities
+- Denotes and object and limits permissions to specified request types
+- Unforgable(unguessable)

+#### Capabilities for Collaboration

+- Run a program with shared capabilities to access shared resources

+#### Universal Persistence

+- The state of a resource stay the same with the same capabilities
+- E.g a program state stays the same so it's never restarted
+- Problem:
+  - Hoe to retain capabilities when a program restarts?
+    - A login manages could reconnect the user to their running programs